learn-co-curriculum/react-ts-custom-hooks/README.md

 ## Extracting Custom Hooks

-In both the `HomePage` and `ArticlePage` components, you'll notice that we are using the `useEffect` hook in order to set the document title.
+In both the `HomePage` and `ArticlePage` components, you'll notice that we are using the `useEffect` hook to set the document title.
 The [document title][title] is an important part of any website, because it:

-- is displayed in the browser tab
+- Is displayed in the browser tab.
-- is also displayed in the browser history
+- Is also displayed in the browser history.
-- helps with accessibility and search engine optimization (SEO)
+- Helps with accessibility and search engine optimization (SEO).

 Since we have similar logic for updating the title in both of our components (and we might want this functionality in other components as our app grows),